Globalizing Reading and Standards in K-12 Classrooms and Libraries

 a.
 Experiences and strategies of the reader including cognitive abilities, motivation, interest, knowledge, and experiences.

 b.
 Task that the reader is asked to engage in with a particular text.

 Our goal in creating these lists of global books is to encourage educators to immerse readers in powerful stories of fiction and nonfiction set in global cultures.
 Literature provides an opportunity for students to go beyond a tourist perspective of gaining surface-level information about another culture.
 Because literature expands children’s life spaces, they travel outside the boundaries of their lives to other places, times, and ways of living in order to participate in alternative ways of being in the world.
 Readers are invited to immerse themselves into story worlds to gain insights about how people around the world live, feel, and think—to develop emotional connections and empathy as well as knowledge.
 These connections go beyond the surface knowledge of celebrations, food, and facts about a country to the values and beliefs that lie at the core of each culture.
 Readers also go beyond the mass media emphasis on catastrophe, terrorism and war that often results in superficial views, fear and stereotypes.

-The term global literature refers to any book that is set in a global setting outside of the reader’s own global location, which for most of us means the United States.
-For those of us from the U.S., global literature includes books authored by Americans and by insiders to a global culture, This definition needs to remain flexible based on how readers define their cultural location, not how we define them; for example, children who are recent immigrants to the U.S. may have a primary affiliation with their home country and so see U.S. books as global literature or see themselves as binational with both the U.S. and their home country as their cultural location and any other location as global.
+The term “global literature” refers to any book that is set in a global setting outside of the reader’s own global location.
+For those of us from the U.S., global literature is books set outside of the U.S. with authors coming from the U.S. as well as from within the global culture, This definition needs to remain flexible based on how readers define their cultural location, not how we define them; for example, children who are recent immigrants to the U.S. may have a primary affiliation with their home country and so see U.S. books as global literature or see themselves as binational with both the U.S. and their home country as their cultural location and any other location as global.